EllaCrane/EllaCrane.github.io/index.md

 ## About Me

 I am a quantum scientist.
-I am trying to find ways how we can use quantum computers for scientific discovery in material science, quantum chemistry and nuclear physics.
+I am trying to find ways to use quantum computers for scientific discovery in material science, quantum chemistry and nuclear physics.

 ## Research Interest: Quantum Simulation using Digital and Analog Quantum Computers